lrq3000/csg_mri_pipelines/README.md

 These pipelines were made by Stephen Karl Larroque.
 The author is indebted to [Professor Mohamed Ali Bahri](https://gitlab.uliege.be/M.Bahri) who provided pipelines and education years before that inspired these pipelines (that were written from the ground up).

 All tools are licensed under the open-source MIT License (but not necessarily the required/optional libraries, please check their own licenses).

+## Citation

+If you found this software useful and use it for a publication, we would be very thankful if you could cite the software as follows, it's a free gesture for you but it tremendously help us in securing grants to further develop it:

+> Larroque, Stephen Karl.
+(2021, May 31). lrq3000/csg_mri_pipelines: CSG MRI pipelines v2.0.1 (20210601) (Version 2.0.1).
+Zenodo. http://doi.org/10.5281/zenodo.4885120